Quick links for Holistic Therapies for Addiction

 It can apply to behavioural addictions as well as substance abuse, with individuals addicted to video games encouraged to practice meditation and mindfulness in order to clear their minds and feel content with the present moment.

-Holistic therapies should not be solely used as a treatment for addiction, but instead should complement more traditional methods such as counselling and detoxification.
+Holistic therapies should not be solely used as a treatment for addiction but instead should complement more traditional methods such as:

 It is important to note that while the below treatments are generally safe to practice, it’s recommended to seek medical advice before ingesting herbs, applying oils, or attempting a new form of exercise.